 Give your students the first impression that the virtual class you’ve created is an interesting one and that you can be their effective online teacher.
 Although self-introduction can be easily done, there are ways in which you can make it interactive and fun.
 So, it should be an important part of your lesson plan during the first day of classes.

-2. Observe the proper pacing of the lesson.
+2. Observe the proper pacing of the lesson

 Never go too fast, never go too slow.
 Always consider the performance of your online learners.
 A virtual classroom can become productive if the students are able to catch up.
 Just prepare all the resources and learning materials needed.
-If there are links and apps to be used, be sure to inform students about it in advance so they can download or check them.
+If there are links and apps to be used, be sure to inform students about them in advance so they can download or check them.

 Break up lessons and divide learning competencies accordingly.
 Never introduce two complex items at the same time.
-Although online learning allows students to ask questions and clarifications to teachers directly, it doesn’t mean that they have to be given the same quantity of learning competencies as that of face-to-face instruction.
+Although online learning allows students to ask questions and clarifications to teachers directly, it doesn’t mean that they have to be given the same quantity of learning competencies as face-to-face instruction.

 To chunk the lesson appropriately is needed to make your instructional delivery fun.
 Students usually get bored with heavy discussions.
 You should edit your slides, and don’t overcrowd them with too much information.
 Moreover, there should be a smooth transition from one learning activity to the next so students will not be wondering, “Is this still about the first learning activity?”

-3. Allow virtual learners to brainstorm.
+3. Allow virtual learners to brainstorm

 The preparations you make will pay off if the students are involved in the discussion.
 They should be allowed to brainstorm and collaborate with their peers.
-By creating small groups, you can assign them tasks accordingly and let them discuss through break out rooms.
+By creating small groups, you can assign them tasks accordingly and let them discuss through break-out rooms.

 Learning how to collaborate in a virtual classroom is needed to ensure that students are maintaining connections with their peers and are building community.
 There are ways to get your virtual learners to interact with their classmates as they can in face-to-face instruction.
 You can use online tools such as Padlet, Stormboard, MS Teams, and Google Suite.
 Through these tools, your virtual students can share their ideas and insights collaboratively.

-4. Inject an ice breaker.
+4. Inject an ice breaker